Tidal (service): History

 In November 2021, Tidal introduced a free tier for the first time, though exclusively for the United States.
-CD-quality HiFi audio was also introduced to all paid plans, while keeping MQA-quality audio exclusive for the new HiFi Plus plan.
+CD-quality HiFi audio was also introduced to all paid plans, while MQA-quality audio was kept exclusive for the new HiFi Plus plan.

+Tidal's download store closed in October 2022.

+Tidal laid off more than 10% of its staff in December 2023.

+In April 2024, Tidal merged its two subscription plans to become one, simply named Tidal, which offered the same quality as the former HiFi Plus plan (FLAC HiRes 24-bit/192 kHz and MQA – 24-bit/352.8 kHz).
+However, a month later, Tidal removed the feature to listen in MQA.

+In March 2025, Jack Dorsey, the CEO of Block, Tidal's parent company, announced plans to lay off 930 Block employees.
+He stated that the reorganization was a step towards increasing the company's stock value.

 Platform exclusivity

-A key selling point for Tidal as compared with other streaming services such as Spotify and Pandora Radio is the exclusive content already available and expected for the future from the current artists who co-own the company, as well as others.
-Exclusive content available on the relaunch of Tidal included Rihanna's single "Bitch Better Have My Money", The White Stripes debut television appearance, Daft Punk's Electroma (2006), and playlists personally curated by Jay-Z, Beyoncé, Arcade Fire and Coldplay.
-Tidal stated on its official Twitter page that "lots of exclusive content [is] on the way".
+A selling point for Tidal as compared with other streaming services such as Spotify and Pandora Radio is the exclusive content available from the artists who co-own the company, as well as others.
+Exclusive content available on the relaunch of Tidal included Rihanna's single "Bitch Better Have My Money", The White Stripes debut television appearance, Daft Punk's Electroma (2006), and playlists personally curated by Jay-Z, Beyoncé, Arcade Fire, and Coldplay.
+In 2015, Tidal stated on its Twitter feed that "lots of exclusive content [is] on the way".

-Jay-Z's catalogue was not available on Spotify but was almost entirely exclusive on Tidal until his 50th birthday.
+Jay-Z's catalogue was not available on Spotify but was almost entirely exclusive on Tidal until 2019, his 50th birthday.